danielee0707/BENG183/ML-DR.md

 <img src="https://github.com/danielee0707/BENG183/blob/master/9.png" width="80%" />

-3. Meanwhile, since there is always some randomality in tSNE’s embedding, we need to run multiple *iterations* to improve the 2D embedding to best represents the original structure.
-Such number of iterations is another hyperparameter to choose and generally the more iterations tSNE runs, the better the representation of the resulting embedding.
+3. Meanwhile, since there is always some randomality in tSNE’s embedding, we need to run multiple *iterations* to improve the 2D embedding to best represent the original structure.
+Such number of iterations is another hyperparameter to choose, and generally, the more iterations tSNE runs, the more credible the resulting embedding will be.

 <img src="https://github.com/danielee0707/BENG183/blob/master/10.gif" width="50%" />

 **Note:**
 * The size of each cluster in a t-SNE plot means nothing because it tends to expand dense clusters and shrink sparse ones.
-* Since t-SNE only represents distances within potential cluster, distances between clusters do not provide any information.
+* Since t-SNE only represents distances within a potential cluster, distances between clusters do not provide any information.